Statistics of Feynman amplitudes in $\phi^4$-theory: Beta function and -dependence

 The asymptotc ratio \cref{beta_N_ratio}, together with our empirical data, is shown in \cref{fig:beta_N_dependence}.
 We see that the $N$-dependence of our data, even at $L=13$, differs substantially from the predicted asymptotic behavior.
 The deviation grows with larger $N$ according to \cref{beta_asymptotic_ratio_N}.
 Only at high loop order, $L=16s$, our data begins to resemble the asymptotic shape at least for small $N$.
 We conclude that even knowledge of a sample of 18-loop graphs is insufficient to reach the large-$L$ regime for values of $N$ substantially different from unity.

-In $SU(N)$ gauge theory, the leading contribution to boson scattering amplitudes, in the limit $N\rightarrow\infty$, is given by planar graphs \cite{hooft_planar_1974}.
-It is interesting to examine whether we see a similar effect for the $O(N)$-symmetry in our data.
+In some theories which have an internal $SU(N)$, $O(N)$, or similar gauge symmetry, the leading contribution to scattering amplitudes, in the limit $N\rightarrow\infty$, is given by planar (decompleted) graphs, see e.g. \cite{hooft_planar_1974,gurau_colored_2012}.
+It is interesting to examine whether we see such an effect for the $O(N)$-symmetry in our data, even if we have graphs at leading order in $N$ which are not planar.
 Note that unlike \cref{beta_asymptotic_ratio_N}, this statement does not concern the $L\rightarrow\infty$ asymptotics, but the relation between graphs at fixed finite loop order as $N\rightarrow \infty$.
-Firstly, at $N=1$, the contribution of planar graphs is relatively small, and quickly decreases with growing loop order (\cref{tab:beta}).
+Firstly, at $N=1$, the contribution of planar decompletions is relatively small, and quickly decreases with growing loop order (\cref{tab:beta}).
 This is not surprising since the number of planar graphs grows much slower than the total number of graphs (\cref{tab:periods_count}).

-\Cref{fig:beta_planar_relative} shows the relative contribution of planar graphs to the primitive beta function, as a function of the loop order for different values of $N$.
+\Cref{fig:beta_planar_relative} shows the relative contribution of planar decompletions to the primitive beta function, as a function of the loop order for different values of $N$.
 Clearly, the relative importance of planar graphs increases with increasing $N$, but even as high as $N=20$, planar graphs account for less than 1\% of the total value at $L=15$ loops.
 For illustration, \cref{fig:beta_planar_relative} shows the data points for $N=1000$, which contribute $\sim 10\%$ at 15 loops.
 Overall, it seems plausible that planar graphs will eventually dominate in the limit $N\rightarrow \infty$ for fixed $L$, but in the light of \cref{TGN_bound} and \cref{fig:beta_N_dependence}, this regime is far outside the validity of our perturbative data, so we should not expect our concrete numerical values to be accurate in the limit.

 The dominance of planar graphs in the limit $N\rightarrow\infty$ is caused entirely by their $O(N)$-factors $T(G,N)$.
 Regardless of these factors, we have seen in \cref{tab:means_dec} that the actual amplitude, i.e. the period, of planar graphs is systematically larger than the average by a factor $F^{(\Aut)}\sim 3$.
 This has the effect that even for $N=1$, the contribution of planar graphs to the beta function, albeit small, is larger than what should be expected from merely the number of planar graphs.
 Conversely, if one were to extrapolate the amplitude of planar graphs to all graphs, the resulting beta function would come out significantly too large, even for $N=1$.